lost-scripts/lost-scripts.github.io/content/scripts/ls/index.md

 	</tr>
 </table>

-> ⚠ **WARNING:** Please, make sure you have uninstalled every *Lost Script* on your system before removing any shared resources or they may start throwing errors or stop working.
+> ⚠ **WARNING:** Please, make sure you have uninstalled every *Lost Script* on your system before removing any shared resource or they may start throwing errors or stop working.
 For uninstalling a script, just remove any file and folder matching its name and restart Moho® or *Reload Tools And Brushes* if necessary.

 <br>